Germany expels two Russian diplomats after Tiergarten murder conviction | DW | 15.12.2021

 The case became known colloquially in German as the "Tiergarten murder," after the Kleiner Tiergarten park in Berlin where it took place.

 Berlin expelled two Russian diplomats soon afterward, citing Moscow's refusal to cooperate with investigations into the crime.
-Russia denied any responsabillity and responded with a tit-for-tat move.
+Russia denied any responsibility and responded with a tit-for-tat move.

 On Wednesday, Germany said it was expelling two more people.